 To minimize the pick-up of electrical noise, the wiring for low voltage dc and particularly the sensor input should be routed away from high-current power cables.
 Where it is impractical to do this, use shielded cables with the shield grounded at one end.

 VersaPro Features

-The VersaPro is a single loop process controller / monitor has the following capabilities:
+The VersaPro is a single loop process non programmable controller / monitor with the following capabilities:

 Both Controller and Monitor